markfairbanks/tidytable/README.md

   - Currently `data.table` doesn’t have its own `case_when()`
     translation, so a multiple nested `fifelse()` was used.
   - All tests can be found in the source code of the README.
+  - Lastly I’d like to mention that these tests were not rigorously created to cover all angles equally.
+They are just meant to be used as general insight into the performance of these packages.

 <!-- end list -->